okfn/okfn.github.com/blog/_posts/2013-10-11-timemapper.md

 We have big plans for TimeMapper, including:

+- Support for indicating size and time on the map
 - Quickly create TimeMaps using information from Wikipedia
 - Connect markers in maps to form a route
 - Options for timeline- and map-only project layouts